 Zahra has a keen interest in human rights and law reform: she co-authored the Bingham Centre's Report on Streamlining Judicial Review in a Manner Consistent with the Rule of Law; she has worked with and volunteered for a number of NGOs, including the Public Law Project, Liberty and Amnesty International; and she is a Council Member of JUSTICE.
 Zahra was also a member of JUSTICE's advisory group of experts, led by Sir John Dyson, to inform its response to the Independent Review of Administrative Law.

 Zahra’s experience in practice builds on her experience with the public law team at the Law Commission for England & Wales, and her time working as a judicial assistant to Lord Justice Maurice Kay, the then Vice President of the Court of Appeal.

-Zahra has extensive experience of advising on questions of EU law in the context of domestic litigation.
+Zahra is ranked as a leading junior in EU law (Legal 500, 2021).
+She has extensive experience of advising on questions of EU law in the context of domestic litigation.
 Recent instructions include:

 Zahra also has significant experience in relation to EU economic sanctions, from challenges against designation to advising on questions of compliance with sanctions both generally and in relation to particular transactions.
 Notable cases include: